Code-the-Dream-School/intro-to-programming-asteroid/README.md

-##README
+##PROJECT NAME

-This is a readme file.
-It should contain helpful information about the versions and requirements needed to run the app.
+This readme file contains helpful information.
+It tells all about the versions and requirements needed to run the app.